ReproNim/HowWouldReproNim/vol01/localcontainer.rst

 - Version 1.0: Published February 7, 2020.
 - Version 1.1: Published April 5, 2020.
 Includes some test corrections and an accompanying Jupyter Notebook where the examples of this document can be played in a pre-configured Docker environment.
-- Version 1.2: Published DATE.
+- Version 1.2: Published September 2, 2020.
 Formatting for Sphinx.

 **Overview**